 Honors Core Courses

 In the new University Honors Program, students take a series of four core courses.
 Each course relies on inquiry and problem-solving approaches, and each course is team-taught by three faculty from different disciplines.
-You can find colleagues to work with, or you can speak with Michael Manson, and he can help you build a team.
+You can find colleagues to work with, or you can speak with the program director, and they can help you build a team.
 You can learn more about core courses and about proposing one here.

 Honors Challenge Courses

 Beginning in Fall 2016, students in the new program will start taking Honors Challenge courses.
 These courses will provide an opportunity for Honors students to put their interdisciplinary problem-solving skills into practice.
-If you have a project that you think would work for this course, please contact Michael Manson.
+If you have a project that you think would work for this course, please contact the director of the Honors Program.